 If business analysis is where we come up with ideas, then product development process is the factory that makes the vision real.
 What did we take from agile and how is it different today from 15 years ago?

 The magic word of today is SCALE.
-And the king of Scale is SAFe.
+And the king of Scaled Agile is SAFe.
 I’ve already written before why I didn’t like SAFe, but I must admit, there are some positive aspects to it.
 For example, unlike scrum, it actually says “Use TDD”!
 In the development process, there’s a focus on XP practices.
 It’s been a while since XP got some support from non-XP people.
 (Large Scale Scrum also speaks about technical excellence, but it seems SAFe is winning over LeSS).

 But SAFe isn’t the only hot process in town.
 Lean Startup may be even hotter.
 First of all, it doesn’t sound as enterprisy as SAFe, and it’s lean, man.
 Lean Startup takes Inspect and Adapt one step further to the customer.
 If you think about it, we’ve been inspecting and adapting since we’ve discovered fire.
 But this thing is lean, dude.
 Lean is hot.

 There’s another reason that Lean Startup is hot, and it does relate to the Startup side.
 It’s called technology.
 Only once the internet has matured over the last decade, tools and skills improved enough so we could actually do the “measure” part in the build-measure-learn cycle.
 Only when there’s a big mass of customers, and we can measure their choices online, we can speed up the cycle, or pivot quickly.
 While we can apply the same ideas of Lean Startup to the enterprise, unless the technology is there to do the measurements, we can’t speed up the cycle.